ericmjl/Network-Analysis-Made-Simple/README.md

 For those who do not have the capability of installing the Anaconda Python 3 distribution on their computers, please follow the instructions below.

-Run `venv-setup.sh` in the root directory, which wraps up the commands below.
+Run `bash venv-setup.sh`, which wraps up the commands below.
 Special thanks to @matt-land for putting this script together.

 1. Create a virtual environment for this tutorial, so that the installed packages do not mess with your regular Python environment.
     2. `$ pip install virtualenv`